In the hunt for a male contraceptive, scientists look to stop sperm in their tracks

 Dr. Page's lab is conducting a clinical trial along with researchers at 15 other sites across the globe, testing out a topical gel that a man applies to his shoulders every day.
 The gel contains synthetic hormones — a combination of testosterone and progestin — that signal the brain to lower testosterone levels in the body.
 And since testosterone is necessary for sperm to reach maturation, the testes then produce fewer and fewer sperm.

-Dr. Page's study enrolls couples – nearly 450 of them worldwide.
-Having the woman involved too means "she's taking on consent as well as him, and they're really both participants," Page says.
+Dr. Page's study enrolls couples — nearly 450 of them worldwide.
+Having the woman involved too means "she's taking on consent as well as him, and they're really both participants," Page said.

 The trial run in phases.
 In the first phase, the man applies the gel every day, but the couple still uses another form of contraception when they have intercourse.
 During this phase, researchers are periodically monitoring the man's sperm count.
 Then when the count is low enough to prevent pregnancy, the couple enters the second phase: they stop using other contraceptive methods, while the man continues to use the gel daily.